-Initial Encounters: Roll on the Cavern of the Self encounter table when the characters visit the site
+Initial Encounters: Roll on the Cavern of the Self encounter table when the characters visit the site for the first time, or for the first time

 The Cavern of the Self

 In the stygian depths of Pandemonium is a cavern where the plane's eternal winds have eroded the walls to the point that they are as smooth as glass.
 In fact, every surface in the cave reflects light like a mirror.
 However, the chaotic nature of the plane makes this more than a place for mere vanity.